 A new approach to strength training for runners

 I have been a strength and conditioning specialist for over ten years and a runner/endurance athlete for six of those years.
-During that time a few things have become readily apparent to me.
+During that time a few things have become readily apparent to me about strength training for runners.

 Posted Tuesday, 20 December, 2005